hashicorp/consul/plugin/forward/README.md

 Also note the TLS config is "global" for the whole forwarding proxy if you need a different `tls-name` for different upstreams you're out of luck.

+On each endpoint, the timeouts of the communication are set by default and automatically tuned depending early results.
+- dialTimeout by default is 30 sec, and can decrease automatically down to 100ms
+- readTimeout by default is 2 sec, and can decrease automatically down to 10ms

 ## Metrics

 If monitoring is enabled (via the *prometheus* directive) then the following metric are exported: